Patika-PayCore-BootCamp-Organization/hw-project-AerenN/README.md

 >>INSERT INTO roles(name) VALUES('ROLE_ADMIN');

-to Database Manually.
-As RoleRepository will be empty.
+to ROLES in Database Manually.
+Because RoleRepository will be empty.

 Then: >> You will need Postman to create users and do actions << Please import Blog.postman_collection.json file from repository in your Postman Collections.